JamesAndClark/Basic-Multicollinearity-Test/README.md

 install.packages("asbio")  // The necessary package required to produce the pair plots is "asbio"
 library(asbio)
 pairs(~Box+Rate+User+Meta, data=Film, lower.panel = panel.lm, upper.panel = panel.cor.res)

+// I am unsure how to attach the plot to github, so I have created an issue with the plot attached.
+This plot confirms there is collinearity between our variables as there is a high correlation coefficient that is very significant.